-The Chippewa Plains Important Bird Area is based upon and includes all of the Chippewa National Forest but also includes Lake Pekegama to the east, as well as portions of Blackduck State Forest to the northwest.
-Other state owned lands included in the IBA are Scenic and Schoolcraft State Parks; five Wildlife Management Areas (WMA) - Balsam Deer Island, Prairie Lake Deer yard, Bass Brook, Morph Meadow, and Mud Goose; and seven Scientific and Natural Areas (SNA) - Pennington Bog, Hole in the Bog Peatland, Lost 40, Ladies Tresses Swamp, Wabu Woods, Botany Bog and Chisholm Point Island.
+The Chippewa Plains Important Bird Area is based upon and includes all of the Chippewa National Forest, Lake Pekegama to the east, and portions of Blackduck State Forest to the northwest.
+Other state owned lands included in the IBA are Scenic and Schoolcraft State Parks; five Wildlife Management Areas and seven Scientific and Natural Areas.
 The Leech Lake Reservation which includes Leech Lake, Cass Lake and Lake Winnibigoshish are also part of the IBA.
 The western boundary of the IBA is about 12 east of Bemidji, while the eastern boundary is about 10 miles west of Grand Rapids.
 U.S. Hwy 2 connects those cities and bisects the IBA providing the best point of access.

-Upland forests include tree species such as red and white pine, aspen, oak, several maple types, birch, balsam fir and white spruce.
+Upland forests include: red pine, white pine, aspen, oak, several maple types, birch, balsam fir and white spruce.
 Lowland forest areas include ash, black spruce, tamarack, white cedar, and willow.
-The lakes and rivers provide a wide variety of natural habitats including large wild rice beds important for many waterfowl species.
+Lakes and rivers provide a wide variety of natural habitats including large wild rice beds important for many waterfowl species.
 Shallow wetlands and bogs also provide unique habitats for a variety of uncommon bird and plant species.
 There are extensive sedge meadow wetlands bordering both river segments and lakes within the IBA.

 Lands within the IBA are an important economic resource through timber, fishing, hunting and wildlife watching.
 The region is rich in cultural history with the forest system also providing many types of recreation and tourism.